VoiNetwork/voi-examples/indexer/indexer-docker-compose.md

-# Indexer Docker Compose Setup Guide
+# Indexer Docker Compose Example Setup Guide

 This project includes a Docker Compose file and necessary configurations to run an indexer on the Voi network.